HassanSajjad229/BrainTumorSegmentation-PYTHON/README.md

 Computer vision has played an important role in medical imaging.

-The current application was designed to perform image processing technqiues to segment out the tumor from 2D MRI images.
+The current application was designed to perform image processing techniques to segment out the tumor from 2D MRI images.
-It would help doctor to learn the details about tumor in preopeartive surgery phase.
+It would help the doctor to learn the details about tumors in the preoperative surgery phase.

+The following application is a python-based GUI-interface.
+The GUI is designed using Pyqt5, while on the backend OpenCV was used to perform image processing functionalities.

 Following application is a python-based GUI-interface.The GUI is designed using <b>Pyqt5</b>,while on the backend <b>OpenCV</b> was used to perform image processing functionalites.